 Sony Releases New Firmware For Airpeak S1 Drone

-Free update expands list of supported cameras and adds automatic return home
+The free update expands the list of supported cameras and adds automatic return home

 SAN DIEGO—Sony Electronics has released a new firmware update for its Airpeak S1 professional drone.